 The film rolls out through ‘Krishnan’ (Dulquer Salmaan), who returns to the city of Kochi in search of his childhood friend ‘Ganga’(Vinayakan) from where flashbacks show how manipulative forces used and discarded the true inhabitants of Ernakulam according to their greedy needs.
 ‘Kammatipaadam’ tells a story of the transformation of Ernakulam, a concrete jungle at present, from its lush green serene past, through a history of bloodshed and violence.

-- Irrfan Khan and Dulquer Salmaan starrer Karwaan to release on June 1
+- Dulquer Salmaan and Irrfan Khan starrer Karwaan to release on August 10

 - Found working with Rajeev Ravi very motivating: Shaun Romy